-A braid that looks incredibly difficult that is surprisingly easy.
+A braid that looks incredibly difficult but is in fact surprisingly easy.
 Simply tie sections of hair and work your way down the length of your hair.
 Add in some flower clips or jewels for something really special.

 The pipe braid

-Pipe braids, the edgier version of French braids.
+Ah, pipe braids—the edgier version of French braids.
 Try throwing in added texture to the ponytail and back-combing the crown for volume.
-They are perfect for long hair, but you will need someone to help you as the knotting action can be tricky.
+These are perfect for longer hair, but you will need someone to help you as the knotting action can be a bit tricky.

 By Courtney Leiva •